 So we’re approaching that time of year when your tomato plants have fruit, they look good, they are starting to ripen and – boom – 100 degrees hits and we all worry we’ll lose the crop before steady high temperatures take hold.
 What to do?

 Invest in 50% shade cloth or a big roll of burlap.
 Both offer great protection.
 Never use more than 50% because too much shade basically stops any growth activity for the tomato plant.
 The differences between burlap and shade cloth are slight.
 Both offer about 50% shade, but shade cloth is plastic so it will last several seasons.
 Burlap will eventually rot out after a year or so, but has many uses.
 It’s a good frost cloth in the winter (remember this past January?) or use it to cover seedlings when they are young and vulnerable to birds.
-Both are inexpensive and we carry them at the shop.

 The correct shading is important because you want to keep the plant and its roots cool.
 This accomplishes two things: It helps avoid blossom drop as temperatures rise and it keeps the plant’s pollen cool.
 You can tie the shade cloth to some stakes that are already around your plants in the garden, or you can build a shade support.
 Click here to check out some samples to shade support.

 Tomatoes grow best in temperatures between 70 and 90 degrees Fahrenheit, but can tolerate temps lower than 55° F and higher than 100° F for short periods.
 However, extended periods lower or higher than these temperatures make a tomato plant drop its blossoms, so shading keeps a plant cooler than the stated temperature.